Dale Earnhardt Jr

 Earnhardt stepped into the season of 2015 with a new crew chief and with a new sponsor.
 The season was relatively good.
 Dale scored three wins, at Talladega, Daytona, and Phoenix, but after the second race at Talladega, in which he finished 2nd, Earnhardt didn't have a chance to qualify for the Chase.

 In the first half of 2016, Earnhardt scored five top 5 finishes before he was diagnosed with concussion-like symptoms.
 After being replaced with Alex Bowman and Jeff Gordon in three races, Dale Jr decided to miss the remainder of the season.
-He also added that he will be fit enough to race in 2017.

 Dale Earnhardt Jr also had a success as a team owner.
 With his stepmother Teresa, he founded Chance 2 Motorsports that won two Busch Series titles with Martin Truex Jr as a driver in 2004 and 2005.
 The team was closed in 2006.